We Include Every ChildSPECIAL EDUCATIONAL NEEDS

 Special Educational Needs Co-ordinator (SENCo): Louise Siddle

-The Parent Partnership Service Offers free impartial advice in confidence.
+The Special Educational Needs and Disabilities Information, Advice and Support Service offer free impartial advice in confidence.

 Special Educational Needs (SEN) – A guide for parents and carers.
 Revised 2009